Dainja55/Mass-Effectiveness-Installation-Guide/ME Installation Guide.md

 I'm not really sure how to localize, you guys are totally up to it if you can.
 This Modlist is in English and so are 99% of all mods made for Mass Effect LE.
 I think the most compatible, or only compatible, way to play the game is to have it be in English.
 I'm also not sure how region lock effects the game, but I personally don't think it should be an issue, except for countries that basically ban freedom of thought.

+**I will not give support to people with a non-English game**.
+I'd liked to if I could, but I won't be able to.

 #### Disable the Steam Overlay

-**I will not give support to people with a non-English game**.
-I liked to if could, but it simply isn't feasible.
+Open steam > right click Mass Effect LE > Properties > GENERAL > uncheck Steam Overlay
+#### Disable the Origin Overlay and Other Origin BS

+## UNDER THE "APPLICATION" TAB:

+Default Screen -> Game Library
+Show Origin after gameplay -> Off
+Automatic game updates -> Off
+Automatically update Origin -> Off
+Participate in Origin technical previews -> Off Automatically start Origin -> Off
+Origin Helper service -> Off

+## UNDER THE "DIAGNOSTICS" TAB:

+Share hardware info -> Off
+Share system interaction data -> Off
+Origin crash reporting -> Off
+Origin In-Game logging -> Off

+(optional) UNDER THE "INSTALLS & SAVES" TAB:

+Saves -> Off

+## UNDER THE "INSTALLS & SAVES" TAB:

+Enable Origin In-Game -> Off
+Display FPS Counter -> Off

+#### Disable the Nvidia Overlay

+Open Nvidia GeForce Experience >

 #### Clean Mass Effect Legendary Install